Blog|

 It is a suite of evaluation tools that assist authors make their website content more accessible to people with disabilities.
 This tool can recognize accessibility errors and also allow human examination of web content.

-Free Accessibility Tools to Check for Color Contrast
+Free Web Accessibility Testing Tools to Check for Color Contrast

 Incorporate appropriate color contrast on your website to make it useable and accessible to all.
 If the foreground and background elements are not distinguishable then the content is not easily accessible.